 How it works

 Polkadot is based on groundbreaking Nominated Proof of Stake (NPoS) technology.
-A decentralized network of validators is selected by nominators to secure Polkadot's entire multichain ecosystem.
-Block rewards are shared between validators and nominators.
+A decentralized network of validators is selected by nominators to secure Polkadot‘s entire multichain ecosystem.
+Validators and nominators get a share of DOT in return.

 Where to stake DOT

 - Full control over your assets, even in nomination pools

 - Keep your voting power (when nominating directly)